GStoichev/SD/Homework/ConsoleApplication1/ConsoleApplication1/ReadMe.txt

 Compiler : Visual C++, but it should work with compilers, like g++ or gcc.
-I test it no Visual C++, because it's default compiler for Visual Studio 2017.
+I test it on Visual C++, because it's default compiler for Visual Studio 2017.

 Files stdafx.h, stdafx.cpp and targetver.h